JvanKatwijk/dab-cmdline/README.md

  4) the device to send the output to is "default".

-(Note again, that the choice for the input device was fixed when creating the dab-library).
+Note again, that the choice for the input device was fixed when creating the dab-library.

-Example of a full specification of the command line
+An example of a full specification of the command line is

 	./linux/dab-cmdline -M 1 -B "BAND III" -C 12C -P "Radio 4" -G 80 -A default